When I was 9 years old I fell.

 God whispers: “That messy manger where only livestock came for food?
 I sent Him to make it holy.
 Those planks of wood that represented fear?
 He crawled onto them because He loves you.
 Both are now reclaimed and beautiful.”

 How I dis-grace it all.
 Fling it off like it’s mine to reject.
 Except on Good Friday when I remember again that His cross was an instrument of death.
 I sure have toned it down a notch (or a thousand.)
 I use the cross as home décor.
 A pretty adornment above the fireplace.
 A diamond-set charm for around my neck.
 I have forgotten.
 I think Ann Voskamp calls it “spiritual amnesia.”
 I walk around as if I don’t have shards under my spiritual skin.

-This Good Friday I approach the shadow of the cross.
-In my ripped jeans, splinters still working themselves out from under my skin.
+This Holy Week I approach the shadow of the cross in my ripped jeans, splinters still working themselves out from under my skin.
 Because only in the shadow of Jesus’ rugged cross can they be removed.
 And I ponder the slivers I still carry: unforgiveness, doubt, pain, fear.
 The splinters that make me feel deserted, isolated, forgotten, insignificant, abandoned, afraid, unworthy and forgotten.

 And then the shadow of the cross reminds me that In Christ we are: spoken for, claimed, cleansed, adopted, adored, healed and remembered.
 By name, beloved.